 The legs were feeling it this morning.
 I’d calculated at least 6000ft of total climbing yesterday.

 Camp was the best value of the whole trip €4.25 and one of the best.
 Top tip of mine is to hunt out the municipal ones.
+They are much better for the solo traveler.

 The road pretty much descended to Castellane and it was then that it ran along the gorge for a while.